 Further installments of the Research Series will air most Sundays at approximately 1am (Pacific time) c/o CiTR.FM.101.9, with streaming and download options usually available within twenty-four hours via our Facebook page.

-“Nobody was paying much attention anymore to the Steve Miller Band in the 1980s, which means pretty much everyone missed the spaced out analog synthetic bliss of the second part (everything past the three minute point) of 1981’s side long Macho City.
-Because it’s true.
-One of the great failures of the Twentieth Century was that it didn’t give us nearly enough spaced out infinite groove music, particularly while Ronald Reagan was in office, and (perhaps not coincidentally) the marijuana just kept getting stronger and stronger.”
+“Nobody was paying much attention anymore to the Steve Miller Band come the 1980s, which means the spaced out analog synthetic bliss of 1981’s side long Macho City got mostly overlooked.
+Which is a pity.
+Because there has never been enough spaced out groove music, particularly during the 1980s.
+Ronald Reagan’s War On Drugs in full effect, the marijuana getting stronger and stronger.
+Something weird was going down.
+I’m still trying to figure out what.”
 (Philip Random)

 The Blow Monkeys being typical of much of the big, passionate so-called blue-eyed soul that was coming out of Britain in the 1980s – the singer’s voice just wasn’t fully up to it.
-So it tends to be the more instrumentally “out there” tracks that stand the test, like Sweet Murder (once the normal singing has concluded), mostly just a funked up, spaced out groove.
+So it tends to be the more instrumentally “out there” tracks that stand the test, like Sweet Murder (once the normal singing has concluded), free to funk up and space out.